Temiwaji/Data-Science-Projects/Hackathons/DataFest Africa Hackathon/Readme.md

-This is a stand alon data science project for DataFest Africa 2023 Hackathon.
+This is a stand-alone project for the DataFest Africa Datathon 2023.
+The project's processes include; Data Extraction; Data Cleaning; Data Exploration and Analysis; Feature Engineering; Model Evaluation; Fine tuning.